MKTCLounge/MKTCLounge.github.io/index.md

 D. In 2v2/4v4 events.
 If a player disconnects and is replaced by a CPU (Penguin Luigi for example), the room is to be reopened and the race will not count.

 i.
-Each team may only reopen the room once (1) in accordance with V.d.
-Further disconnections will be played out with regard to rule V.b.​
+Each team may only reopen the room once (1).​

 ii.
 In 2v2/4v4 events.
 Disconnections in the first race will not be consider as a "reopen" to the team, the race will not count and the room must be be reopened.
 Players who disconnect twice in the first race will receive a strike without MMR loss though, this second reopen also does not count as a "reopen" to the team.​

 E. In FFA format events.
 If a player disconnects is replaced by CPU (Penguin Luigi for example).
 The race will count and the room must not be reopened.

 i.
 If a player disconnects in the first race and is replaced by CPU (Penguin Luigi for example).
-The race will not count and the room must be be reopened.
-(Refer to rule IV. g.).​
+The race will not count and the room must be be reopened.​

 ii.
 If 3 or more players disconnect and are replaced by CPUs (Cat Toad, Ice Mario for example).
 The race will not count and the room must be reopened.​

+iii.
+The CPU points will be distributed in the following way: the player disconnected that have more points in that race will receive the higher position points from the CPU bot.​

 F. In FFA format events.
 Reopens in the first match is mandatory when a CPU appears.
-Players who disconnect twice in the first race will receive a strike without MMR loss though.
+Players who disconnect twice in the first race will receive 50 MMR strike.

+i.
+If a player is disconnected three times, the player must be replaced for a sub.
+The player will not receive an additional strike for having a sub, but the previous penalty will be increased to -100 MMR strike.​

 G. In the event a race is completed but the results do not show, the room is to be reopened and the race will not count.